Flow86/Edit-Sign-Mod/README.txt

 - you can avoid editing the sign while sneaking

 build 39
-- updated Minecraft 1.2.4
+- updated to Minecraft 1.2.4
+  obfuscation didn't change, YEAH! but no support for SMP currently (no updated modloader-MP yet)

 build 19
-- updated Minecraft 1.2.3
+- updated to Minecraft 1.2.3

 1.4 - Update
 - updated for Minecraft 1.1